Dhghomon/easy_rust/README.md

 You gave me: [8, 9, 7, 10]
 ```

+Also note that we wrote `{:?}`, but it won't check to see if `&input` implements `Debug`.
+It'll just write the code and try to make it compile, and if it doesn't then it gives an error.

 So what can a macro see besides `expr`?
 They are: `block | expr | ident | item | lifetime | literal  | meta | pat | path | stmt | tt | ty | vis`.
 This is the complicated part.
 You can see what each of them means [here](https://doc.rust-lang.org/beta/reference/macros-by-example.html), where it says:

 ```text